elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

 provides debugging information.
 There are no configuration options here.

  - Hook Theme Info: Displays the `process_html` order.
 Used for debugging.
+ - Hook Render Info: Displays the scripts and styles render callbakcs.
+Used for debugging.
  - CSS files: Displays how often a file has changed.
  - JS files: Displays how often a file has changed.
  - Modules implementing AdvAgg CSS/JS hooks: Lets you know what modules are